 Can you Lay Sod Over Existing Grass?
 What to Know

-When your lawn grass takes a lot of beating after so many years, it may start thinning.
-This leaves you with bald patches of brown dry grass.
-At this point, you may have to lay sod as a quick remedy.
-So can you over your existing grass?
-Although laying sod is a faster and easier route to …
+When the lawn grass takes a lot of beating after so many years, it may start thinning.
+This leaves it with bald patches of brown dry grass.
+At this point, we may have to lay sod as a quick remedy.
+Although laying sod is a faster and easier route to instant lawn, laying sod over …

 6 Tips for Mowing Wet Grass